comm-lab/cxml/README.md

 If you need some type conversion functions (these rely on libc), include  also _cxml\_types.c_ and _cxml\_types.h_.

+### Note
+Warning! this library has been written to be used in embedded environment so while it is very simple and lightweight, it may contain bugs.

 ### Usage example

 ```c